bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 87°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
 - 72% humidity
 - 16 mph wind
-- 70% cloud cover
+- 88% cloud cover
-- 37 AQI 🟩
+- 39 AQI 🟩
 - 0.49 inches of rain in the past 24 hours
-- 1.53 inches of rain expected in the next 48 hours
+- 1.59 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>